Władysław Witwicki: Background

 Władysław Witwicki was the fifth child of Urszula Witwicka, born Woińska (niece of the Metropolitan Archbishop of the Roman Catholic Archdiocese of Lviv, Łukasz Baraniecki), and Ludwik–Filip Wasylkowicz Witwicki, as well as father of Janusz Witwicki, the creators of the Plastic Panorama of Old Lviv.

-He graduated from the University of Lviv, was a student of Kazimierz Twardowski.
-He also studied at the University of Vienna (under the direction of Alois Höfler) and at the Leipzig University (under the direction of Wilhelm Wundt).
-He lectured at the University of Lviv and became a professor at the University of Warsaw (1919–1948).
+He graduated from the University of Lviv (1900), was a student of Kazimierz Twardowski.
+In 1901–1902 he studied at the University of Vienna (under the direction of Alois Höfler) and at the Leipzig University (under the direction of Wilhelm Wundt).
+Then Witwicki taught in Lviv gymnasiums (1902–1918), lectured at the University of Lviv (1907–1918), and became a professor at the University of Warsaw (1919–1948).

 Works

 Witwicki is the author of the first Polish textbooks on psychology.
 He also collaborated with other philosophers.
 For instance, he worked with Bronisław Bandrowski to develop a model of psychology based on Franz Brentano's theory on phenomenology.
 It included an analysis of Edmund Husserl's Theory of Content and the Phenomenon of Thinking.

 In the comments to his own translation of the Gospels of Matthew and Mark – Dobra Nowina według Mateusza i Marka (The Good News according to Matthew and Mark) – Witwicki challenges the mental health of Jesus.
 He attributed to Jesus subjectivism, increased sense of his own power and superiority over others, egocentrism and the tendency to subjugate other people, as well as difficulties communicating with the outside world and multiple personality disorder, which made him a schizothymic or even schizophrenic type (according to the Ernst Kretschmer's typology).